pybamm-team/PyBaMM/INSTALL-LINUX.md

 Users can install [scikits.odes](https://github.com/bmcage/odes) in order to use the wrapped SUNDIALS ODE and DAE [solvers](https://pybamm.readthedocs.io/en/latest/source/solvers/scikits_solvers.html).
-The Sundials DAE solver is required to solve the DFN battery model in PyBaMM.

 Before installing scikits.odes, you need to have installed: